Do You Know JEO?

 Founding a Colony

-The prison reforms Oglethorpe had championed soon inspired him to propose a charity colony in American.
+The prison reforms Oglethorpe had championed soon inspired him to propose a charity colony in America.
 On June 9, 1732, the crown granted a charter to the Trustees for Establishing the Colony of Georgia.
 Oglethorpe himself led the first group of 114 colonists on the frigate Anne, landing at the site of today’s Savannah on February 1, 1733.
 The original charter banned slavery and granted religious freedom, leading to the foundation of a Jewish community in Savannah.

 The Battle of Bloody Marsh